 The Tutu’s French Origins

 The tutu’s allure extends beyond the ballet stage and into the realm of language.
-The word ‘tutu,’ rooted in French origin, potentially stems from childlike expressions for ‘backside’ and infantile reduplication of the word ‘cul,’ meaning ‘bottom.’
+The word ‘tutu,’ of French origin, may stem from childlike expressions for ‘backside’ and the infantile reduplication of the word ‘cul,’ meaning ‘bottom.’

-The term ‘tutu’ was officially recorded in 1881, although its usage dates back to 1910.
-The first known use of tutu as the whole word was mentioned in 1913.
+The term “tutu” was officially recorded in 1881, although its use dates back to 1910.
+The first known use of “tutu” as a whole word was mentioned in 1913.

 The word tutu, the skirt’s name, reflects its revealing and seductive qualities during its early use and wear by women and girls, hinting at the tutu garment and skirt’s playful and provocative origins among women and girls.